ChewYiSiang/mucoco-extension/README.md

 Your first step is to download this repository and save it locally on your computer.
 It is recommended that you use [VSCode](https://code.visualstudio.com/) for this project.

 ### High-level Overview of Project Directory
-This section covers the high level explanation of the overall project directory.
+This section covers the high level overview of the overall project directory.
 Folders marked with a '❌' do not need to be explored for running experiments and generally contain scripts necessary for running the project.

 ```markdown